Statement of Self Insurance

 Third Party Minimum Insurance Requirements

-- Commercial General Liability: $1 million combined single limit per occurrence, $2 million aggregate
+- Commercial General Liability: $1 million combined single limit per occurrence, $2 million aggregate (coverage must be provided for bodily injury liability, property damage liability, contractual liability, and products/completed operations coverage); $100,000 Damage to Rented Premises (ea occurrence).

 - Worker’s Compensation: contractors and suppliers should carry limits complying with Hawaiʻi law